Navigator's Guide: DigitalOcean, Customer Success, and You

 Jon Schwenn has worked in multiple teams at DigitalOcean since 2015.
 His prior accomplishments include founding a specialty colocation service that hosted thousands of Mac servers, creating and administering a fairly large automotive internet forum, and building an e-commerece system from scratch with ColdFusion in 2001.
 It was different times back then.
 Jon is a Red Hat Certified Architect and has been using Linux professionally since 2003.

 As a business customer, the Customer Success team is your dedicated resource for help with any platform-related issues.
 We can solve your problems, answer your questions, or connect you with other people at DigitalOcean who work directly on Product or Engineering.

-Our whole team is here to support you you: Customer Success Managers are your point of contact for strategic planning and any account concerns, and Customer Success Engineers provide 24x7x365 support through tickets and email, and aim to respond to technical issues within 20 minutes.
+Our whole team is here to support you: Customer Success Managers are your point of contact for strategic planning and any account concerns, and Customer Success Engineers provide 24x7x365 support through our support system and aim to respond to technical issues within 20 minutes.